 On this day, Terry Lamb becomes a triple centurion, Ryan Girdler smashes the Sea Eagles and the Rabbitohs come back from the dead to down the Dragons.

 Nathan Brown was born in Maclean in northern NSW.
-A skilful hooker, he made his debut with St George in the early 1990s, playing 151 games with the Dragons, including the grand final defeats of 1992, 93, 96 and 99.
+A skilful hooker, he made his debut with St George in the early 1990s, playing 151 games with the Dragons, including the grand final defeats of 1992, '93, '96 and '99.
 He began his coaching career St George Illawarra and joined Newcastle in 2016 after a stint in the UK.
 In 2021 he took charge of the New Zealand Warriors.

 Adam Mogg was born in Toowoomba.
 A utility back, he made his debut with Parramatta in 2002, playing nine games, before spending the next four seasons with Canberra, then returning to the Raiders in 2010 after a stint in the Super League.
 Mogg played two matches for the Maroons in the 2006 series and although he was an unheralded selection, he played superbly for Queensland.

 Paul Whatuira was born in Wellington.
 The Kiwi centre, who represented New Zealand 16 times, had stints with the Warriors and Melbourne before a three-year stay at Penrith, which included the 2003 grand final win.